Julie Benko

-Julie Benko (born March 24, 1989) is an American actress.
-Benko is known for her portrayal as the alternate Fanny Brice in the Broadway revival of Funny Girl (2022).
+Julie Benko (born March 24, 1989) is an American actress and singer.
+Benko portrayed Fanny Brice in the Broadway revival of Funny Girl (2022) and originated the role of Ruth Stern in the Broadway musical Harmony (2023).

 Early life and education

-Benko was born on March 24, 1989.
+Benko was born on March 24, 1989, in Washington, D.C.
 When she was three years old, her family moved to Fairfield, Connecticut.
 She attended Fairfield Ludlowe High School, in Fairfield, Connecticut.
 When Benko was 14, she was cast as Hodel in the musical Fiddler on the Roof which was her first theatre production, organized at a local Jewish Community Center in Bridgeport, Connecticut.
 Her parents and sister were also cast.
 In 2007, she portrayed Lizzie in Baby, alongside her father at the Curtain Call Theater in Stamford, Connecticut.
-Benko graduated from New York University's Tisch School of the Arts in 2013 and 2021 with a Bachelor of Fine Arts in Drama and a Master of Fine Arts in Acting, respectively.
+Benko graduated from New York University's Tisch School of the Arts in 2013 and 2021 with a Bachelor of Fine Arts in Drama (CAP21) and a Master of Fine Arts in Acting, respectively.